Thomas M. Cooley Law School Student

 Junior at Michigan State University

 Volunteering at Mother Teresa House just sort of fell into my lap.
 One of my New Year’s resolutions was to start volunteering as much or more than I used to in high school.
-A couple days into that year my friend told me about MTH, so I decided to check it out and here I am!
+A couple of days into that year my friend told me about MTH, so I decided to check it out and here I am!

 Every Sunday, I come in for four hours and it is something that I always look forward to.
 It’s a wonderful break from my busy schedule of classes, work, and internships.
 Coming into a house full of loving and selfless people makes it impossible for me to be stressed or upset about anything else.
 Even when I’ve had bad days, or even a bad week, being here makes me happy.
 I have learned so much from the volunteers, guests, and families of Mother Teresa House that I will carry with me for the rest of my life.